Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Imagine a supercell ramping up just as it passes over your home, then producing a nice fully-condensed tornado 20 minutes later just down the road - and you being there to see it.
 For some reason, there is something enigmatic about close-to-home tornadoes.
 They are some of the most enjoyable when I see one, and also my most painful to miss.
 The Okawville, Illinois event on September 25, 2012

-is the best and my most favorite of the several tornadoes I've seen in the St. Louis metro, and a prime example of "Midwest magic" that Missouri, Iowa and Illinois storm observers occasionally can enjoy at all times of the year.
+is the best and my most favorite of the several tornadoes I've seen in the St. Louis metro, and a prime example of "Midwest magic" that Missouri, Iowa and Illinois storm photographers occasionally can enjoy at all times of the year.
 So while there are other Plains tornadoes that could probably exceed this one in visual impressiveness, its "in my backyard" location in late September earns it the #9 spot.

 This tornado at Ingersoll, Oklahoma during the April 14, 2012